Hon. Nesta Douglas-Pennant

 Consanguinity Index=0.01%

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, England, in 1908 with a Bachelor of Arts (B.A.).2 He was admitted to Inner Temple in 1908 entitled to practice as a barrister.2 He fought in the First World War, where he was wounded three times and mentioned in despatches three times.1 He gained the rank of Major in the service of the Black Watch.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).2 He succeeded to the title of 2nd Baron Cochrane of Cults, of Crawford Priory, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1908 with a Bachelor of Arts (B.A.)2 He was admitted to Inner Temple in 1908 entitled to practise as a barrister.2 He fought in the First World War, where he was wounded three times and mentioned in despatches three times.1 He gained the rank of Major in the Black Watch.1 He was awarded the Distinguished Service Order (D.S.O.)2 He succeeded as the 2nd Baron Cochrane of Cults, of Crawford Priory, co.
 Fife [U.K., 1919] on 17 January 1951.1

 Children of Major Thomas George Frederick Cochrane, 2nd Baron Cochrane of Cults and Hon.
 Elin Douglas-Pennant